 The European Court however acts firmly upon this complaint of the claimant.
 The Court states that article 3 of the Convention has been breached because the claimant was detained for more than eight months – of which 114 days in a cell with multiple persons – in a cell of which the CPT was of the opinion that the cell is not suitable to keep detainees for a longer period than three days, and certainly not longer than ten days.
 The facility is simply not suitable to guarantee the minimum human rights for a longer period.
 The Court grants the complaint of the claimant and grants a compensation for damages of € 10.000.

 This compensation of course is not more than paper over the cracks of the system the claimant had to endure.
 It should not be necessary to file a complaint against the State – also in areas overseas – for the miserable circumstances in prison.
 Human rights should be a higher priority on the agenda of the State.
 And not only of the State.
 A judge who is confronted with facts such as occurred in this case should give a strong signal to the authorities that the defense complaints cannot be put aside in such a case.
 Also if a solution is not easy accessible the judge still should order the authorities to put energy in finding a solution.
 And if that is not possible the judge should guarantee the human rights as laid down in the ECHR and suspend the detention.
 In our opinion that should have been the only right decision.

-Do you have any questions about this subject, are you confronted with a related issue and would you like to discuss this with us?
+Do you have any questions about this subject, are you struggling with a related issue or would you like to discuss this with us?
 Please feel free to contact us via email@example.com and firstname.lastname@example.org.